 Parallel Clamp vs. Pipe Clamp

-If you’re not sure you need the precision features of a parallel jaw clamp one of the best alternatives to a parallel clamp is a pipe clamp.
+If you’re not sure, you need the precision features of a parallel jaw clamp, a pipe clamp is one of the best alternatives to a parallel clamp.

-- Disadvantages: But, pipe clamps can damage wood if the work piece isn’t padded, they have shorter jaws and the jaws aren’t designed to be parallel.
+- Disadvantages: Pipe clamps can damage the wood if the workpiece isn’t padded, have shorter jaws, and aren’t designed to be parallel.

 Screw Clamp vs. Parallel Jaw Clamp